iahmadgad/iahmadgad.github.io/projects/hakam.md

 git clone --depth 1 https://github.com/iahmadgad/hakam.git && cd hakam && make install
 ```

-## Test File
+## Hakamfile

-Test file is a json file Hakam uses to compile، execute, and then test your solution code.
+Hakamfile is a json file Hakam uses to compile، execute, and then test your solution code.

-Here is an example of a test file:
+Here is an example of a Hakamfile:

 ```json
 {